ernilambar/uplet/README.md

 ```
 uplet serve [--port <port>]   # default 54321, binds to 127.0.0.1 only
 ```

+The server has no authentication.
+It binds to `127.0.0.1`, so by default only your own machine can reach it — that loopback bind is the only access control.
+Do not put it behind a reverse proxy, forward the port, or bind it to a public interface: anyone who can reach it can make uplet send outbound HTTP requests on your behalf.

 ```console
 $ curl -X POST 127.0.0.1:54321/v1/check \